Eric Martinez: Vice Mayor

 In 2007, Martinez won his first term as Vice Mayor of Valenzuela City as a member of Lakas–CMD, together with re-elected mayor Win Gatchalian.
 In 2010, Martinez sought for his second term as vice mayor, this time as a member of Liberal Party, after Lakas–Kampi–CMD (the successor of Lakas–CMD) nominated Marcelino Morelos as the vice mayoralty candidate instead of him.
 Martinez was later re-elected.
 In 2013, he ran again for his third term as vice mayor of the city while former mayor Win Gatchalian ran as representative of Valenzuela's 2nd district because he is unable to run for the position once more due to being term limited.
 Instead, his brother Rex Gatchalian won 2013 Valenzuela local elections as mayor of the city.

-Representative
+Congress

 17th Congress

 In 2016, Martinez was elected for his first term as representative for Valenzuela's 2nd district representative.